airbytehq/airbyte/docs/architecture/cdc.md

 # Change Data Capture (CDC)

 ## What is log-based incremental replication?
 Many common databases support writing all record changes to log files for the purpose of replication.
-A consumer of these log files (such as Airbyte) can read these logs and keep track of the current position within the logs and to read all record changes coming from `DELETE`/`INSERT`/`UPDATE` statements.
+A consumer of these log files (such as Airbyte) can read these logs while keeping track of the current position within the logs in order to read all record changes coming from `DELETE`/`INSERT`/`UPDATE` statements.

 ## Syncing
 The orchestration for syncing is similar to non-CDC database sources.
 After selecting a sync interval, syncs are launched regularly.
 We read data from the log up to the time that the sync was started.
 We do not treat CDC sources as infinite streaming sources.
 You should ensure that your schedule for running these syncs is frequent enough to consume the logs that are generated.
 The first time the sync is run, a snapshot of the current state of the data will be taken.
 This is done using `SELECT` statements and is effectively a Full Refresh.
 Subsequent syncs will use the logs to determine which changes took place since the last sync and update those.
 Airbyte keeps track of the current log position between syncs.